 Where to go for a no mesh or non-mesh hernia repair

-Several centers across the world specialize in no mesh or non-mesh hernia surgery.
+Several centers across the world specialize in no mesh hernia surgery.
 Places like the Shouldice hospital just outside of Toronto, Canada have been doing mostly no mesh repairs for over 70 years.
-Their esperience with no mesh hernia surgery, and training in high volume hernia care has rarely ever been reproduced.
+Their experience with no mesh hernia surgery, and training in high volume hernia care has rarely ever been reproduced.
 The Desarda center also offers a non mesh hernia repair option, though in our opinion, the Shoulice technique is superior and has been tested and studied for decades.
-At Boston Hernia, our mission is to provide the same level of hernia care provided at palces like Shouldice for patients who want mesh or non mesh repair options.
+At Boston Hernia, our mission is to provide the same level of hernia care provided at placees like Shouldice for patients who want mesh or non mesh repair options.

 Why we offer non-mesh hernia surgery

 In 2015, a patient asked us to perform the non-mesh hernia repair, also know as Shouldice, no mesh, hernia repair for an inguinal hernia.
 For many years, and even today, most surgical teaching suggests that mesh hernia surgery improves overall outcomes for the majority of patients.
 While we agree with this statement in general, there are patients and situations where a non-mesh repair is more appropriate.
 For example, in thin patients with small umbilical or inguinal hernias, non-mesh repairs may equally effective in fixing the hernia while leaving minimal foreign material in the body.
 After this patient requested a Shouldice repair, we researched the technique and found that the outcomes for this non-mesh repair are excellent, especially when performed at a high volume.
 The Shouldice Hospital in Canada are the experts in this repair, as they developed the technique decades ago and still perform thousands a year even today.
 Over the last few years, we started offering non-mesh repair for certain patients with inguinal and umbilical hernias.
 The decision to proceed with no mesh repair is made on an individual basis.

 Our experience with non-mesh hernia surgery